xiaofen9/xiaofen9.github.io/_pages/about.md

 Recent News
 ====
+* Jul 18, 2023.
+Gave talk about Supply Chain Security at Texas A&M University.

+* Jul 10, 2023.
+One paper accepted to IEEE S&P 2024.

+* May 8, 2023.
+One paper accepted (conditionally) to USENIX Security 2024.

 * Apr 23, 2022.
 One paper accepted to ACM CCS 2022.

 * Feb 10, 2022.
 Google open sourced my intern project to help community fight log4j-like vulnerabilities!